 Everything You Always Wanted to Know About North Avenue Review* (*But Were Afraid to Ask).

 North Avenue Review (NAR) is Georgia Tech’s open forum magazine.
 Established in 1989, we launched in response to student protests against Tiananmen Square.
 Our mission is to amplify all voices of the Tech community by providing a platform to share thoughts, opinions, poetry, artwork, or anything in between.
-NAR accepts all submissions and covers everything between social issues, satires, photography, memes, and more.
+NAR accepts all submissions and covers everything between social issues, satires, poetry, photography, memes, and more.
 We are always open to receiving more submissions about any topic in any format and will do our best to share it with the rest of the Tech community, whether that includes print and/or online publishing.
 If you are interested in becoming a staff member, reach out to firstname.lastname@example.org!
 We do not collect any membership fees, and there are no obligations to staying in the org.
 You are welcome to join at any time!

 Print copies can be picked up at the following locations: